Thomas-Longworth/PeakPerformance-E-Commerce/README.md

 ### Home Page

 The home page gives the user information about the website.
-It allows them to register/login/logout and navagate to the products page.
+It allows them to register/login/logout and navigate to the products page.
 It features a carousel of three images.

 ![alt text](static/images/main.JPG)

 ### Footer

-The footer provides site users with links to the facebook buisness page
+The footer provides site users with links to the facebook buisness page.
+It also contains links to the different website pages

 ![alt text](static/images/foot.JPG)